This post may contain affiliate links. Please read our disclosure policy.

 There is no shortage of streusel topping on the muffins!

 And since I called these “muffins”, they are a completely acceptable breakfast food.
+Yes, just like the Best Oatmeal Raisin Cookies.
 You’re welcome.

 The banana, brown sugar and yogurt keep these muffins very moist, and pureeing the bananas with the peanut butter and yogurt evenly distributes both primary flavors throughout the batter, so that each bite is full of the peanut butter banana taste that you love!